-- 1. Must contact well owner for access, renters currently reside at the property. - 2.
-Well is located to the far left side of property, when facing the residence, underneath a fake wishing well, look for the concrete cistern (Appendix A, Figure RFR-8). - 3.
+- 1. Must contact well owner for access, renters currently reside at property. - 2.
+Well is located to the far left side of property, when facing the residence, underneath a fake wishing well with flowers on top (not seen in photo), look for the concrete cistern (Appendix A, Figure RFR-8). - 3.
 Turn on water at any outside faucet to purge the pressure tank. - 4.
 Make sure well pump is engaged, can feel the ground vibrating when the pump is running. - 5.
 Purge at wellhead tap.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 6.
 Collect sample from wellhead. - 7.
-Turn off all water and replace well housing as it was upon arrival.
+Turn everything off and replace flower arrangement over wellhead.
+Watch for scorpions, wasps, or other insects.